Sixela33/CryptoWebsite/README.md

 # CryptoWebsite
-This Website was designed to Promote and sell the application in the CryptoSnyper repository
+This Website was designed to Promote and sell the application in the CryptoSnyper repository.
+  I used the FLASK framework to program the backend.

 ## Features